(This information is provided to you as a courtesy of the Lee's Summit Municipal Court and should not be construed as legal advice)

 Many traffic offenses carry with conviction, assessment of points against drivers licenses, and accumulation of multiple points will jeopardize driving privileges.
 For residents of other states, a record of any assessment of points from convictions in Missouri is forwarded to the home state under the Interstate Non-Resident Compact Law.
 Conferring with legal counsel before entering a plea of any charge before the Court is encouraged.

 The Court has a duty to protect and preserve its judicial function and institutional dignity; persons appearing before the Court are expected to present themselves in a manner and dress that demonstrates appropriate respect for the Court.
-Gentlemen should remove hats when entering the Courtroom.
-There shall be no eating, drinking or smoking in the Courtroom and no talking during the Court session.
+Court customers should remove hats when entering the Courtroom.
+There shall be no eating or drinking in the Courtroom and no talking during the Court session.
 All cell phones and pagers shall be turned off or "silenced."

 Please come forward when the Judge or Bailiff calls your name.
 The violation(s) of which you are accused will be read at that time, and you should plead "Guilty" or "Not Guilty."
 Your choice to plead "Guilty" or "Not Guilty" is an important decision.
 Please read the following explanations before entering your plea.
 If you decide to seek the services of an attorney, you should promptly inform the Court to enable the Judge to take your situation into consideration in scheduling your trial or plea.